Free Southern Theater: History

-The Free Southern Theater was formed in September 1963 when Gilbert Moses and John O’Neal met in Mississippi while working with the civil rights movement.
+The Free Southern Theater was formed in September 1963 when Gilbert Moses and John O'Neal met in Mississippi while working with the civil rights movement.
 Their first production, In White America, toured 16 towns and cities ranging in size from Mileston in Holmes County, Mississippi, to New Orleans.
 Gilbert Moses recalls: "The Holmes County people came in from the farms to see us.
 We had to play in the afternoon because they wanted to get back home by dark."
 For professional help in theater management the Free Southern Theater began working with professor Richard Schechner, then at Tulane University, who joined the theatre as one of its producing directors.
 They toured rural Louisiana and Mississippi presenting plays such as Samuel Beckett’s Waiting for Godot.
 Initially consisting of both black and white actors, the company gradually became exclusively African-American and presented only plays by black playwrights such as the controversial LeRoi Jones (later known as Amiri Baraka).

 From the first, the company was plagued by artistic and managerial disagreements; and, with free admission as a primary objective, money was always in short supply.
 Following their January 1965 tour, the company did fundraising performances in New York.
 Under financial duress and hoping to draw on a larger middle class black population, the troupe moved to New Orleans in 1965 where they purchased an office space and gathered a board of directors.
 The company went from eight members to twenty-three.
-In 1966 Moses, Schechner, and O’Neal left, and the company was taken over by African-American poet and writer Thomas Dent assisted by Val Ferdinand (later known as Kalamu ya Salaam).
+In 1966 Moses, Schechner, and O'Neal left, and the company was taken over by African-American poet and writer Thomas Dent assisted by Val Ferdinand (later known as Kalamu ya Salaam).

 The company launched workshops for actors and introduced plays written by their own members.
+Charles Kerbs produced at least one of these workshops.
 They adapted the play In White America by Martin Duberman to depict the murders of Congress of Racial Equality (CORE) field workers James Chaney, Michael Schwerner, and Andrew Goodman, killed in Philadelphia, Mississippi, by the Ku Klux Klan.
 They also performed Waiting for Godot in whiteface. and Ossie Davis's "Purlie Victorious".

 But in spite of grants from the Rockefeller and Ford Foundations, and support from celebrities including Harry Belafonte, Arthur Ashe, Bill Cosby, and Julian Bond, The Free Southern Theater gradually lost its creative momentum and financial support.
 In 1980, The Free Southern Theater closed, however the 1985 production A Funeral for the Free Southern Theater: A Valediction Without Mourning, honored the company "featuring a jazz funeral and a three-day conference of art for social change".
 John O'Neal's theater company Junebug Productions strives to carry on the legacy of the Free Southern Theater.

 In addition to John O'Neal and Gilbert Moses, well known actors who appeared in FST productions included Roscoe Orman, and Denise Nicholas.